► New Toyota Corolla Touring Sports

 Instead Toyota has elected to switch back to the big-selling global nameplate after failing to cut through with its Auris badge.
 And the Touring Sports is the estate version, unveiled in full at the Paris motor show 2018.

-It's due to go on UK sale in time for the new 19-reg number plate change in March 2019 and having a good poke around at the Paris show, we can conclude that Toyota might just be back in the game with the new Corolla.
+It went on UK sale in time for the new 19-reg number plate change in March 2019.
+And having had a good poke around at the Paris show and now driven the new estate, we can conclude that Toyota might just be back in the game with the new Corolla.

 Everthing you need to know about the new Toyota Corolla hatchback (née Auris)